 If you come to Finland from outside the EU or the Nordic Countries for more than 90 days, you must apply for a residence permit.
 You can apply for a residence permit based on work, study, family ties, return migration or some other reason.

-Read more about the different residence permits and the application criteria on the website of Finnish Immigration Services.
+Read more about the different residence permits and the application criteria on the website of Finnish Immigration Service.

-If you are a citizen of an EU country, Liechtenstein or Switzerland, you do not need a residence permit for Finland, but you must register for your right of residence in Finland.
+If you are a citizen of an EU member state, Liechtenstein or Switzerland, you do not need a residence permit for Finland, but you must register for your right of residence in Finland.
 See the instructions from the Finnish Immigration Service for how to apply for registration:

-If you are a citizen of the Nordic countries (Sweden, Norway, Denmark or Iceland), register your stay with the Finnish Digital Agency:
+If you are a citizen of the Nordic countries (Sweden, Norway, Denmark or Iceland), register your stay with the Digital and Population Data Services Agency:

-If you are a British citizen and have resided in Finland before 31 December 2020, you can apply for a right of residence under a divorce agreement, or a right of permanent residence under a divorce agreement, up until 30 September 2021.
+If you are a British citizen and have resided in Finland before 31 December 2020, you can apply for a right of residence under the withdrawal agreement, or a right of permanent residence under the withdrawal agreement, up until 30 September 2021.
 Read the latest instructions: https://migri.fi/en/brexit/en

-If you are a British citizen and you arrived in Finland on or after the 1st of January 2021, you can no longer apply for the right of residence under a divorce agreement.
+If you are a British citizen and you arrived in Finland on or after the 1st of January 2021, you can no longer apply for the right of residence under the withdrawal agreement.
 In this case, apply for a residence permit in the same manner as others from outside the EU.
 See instructions for applying for a residence permit on the website: https://migri.fi/en/residence-permit

 Personal Identity Code and the Kela Card

-If the registration in the population information system is not successful in terms of receiving a positive decision, you can request registration with the Finnish Digital Agency after arriving in Finland. https://dvv.fi/en/foreigner-registration
+If the registration in the Population Information System is not successful in terms of receiving a positive decision, you can request registration with the Finnish Digital and Population Data Agency after arriving in Finland. https://dvv.fi/en/foreigner-registration

 Registering as a resident and your home municipality

-After moving to Finland, you must register as a resident with the Finnish Digital Agency.
+After moving to Finland, you must register as a resident with the Digital and Population Data Services Agency.
 You must also report moving temporarily to Finland if you live in the country for more than three months.

-If you move to Finland to live for a year or longer, you may have the right to have a home municipality in Finland.
+If you move to Finland to live for a year or longer, you may have the right to have a municipality of residence in Finland.
 You will need a home municipality in order to be entitled to use city or municipal services such as healthcare or daycare for children.
-The Finnish Digital Agency will find out whether you have the right to a home municipality in Finland and if you can then be registered with one.
-In order to be able to get a home municipality, you must move to live in Finland permanently.
-If you live in Finland temporarily, for example, you move to Finland for a maximum of one year to study or work, you cannot usually be assigned a home municipality.
-The office of the Finnish Digital Agency in Lahti is at Kirkkokatu 12 B, on the 5th floor.
+The Finnish Digital and Population Data Agency will find out whether you have the right to a municipality of residence in Finland and if you can then be registered with one.
+In order to be able to get a municipality of residence, you must move to live in Finland permanently.
+If you live in Finland temporarily, for example, you move to Finland for a maximum of one year to study or work, you cannot usually be assigned a municipality of residence.
+The office of the Digital and Population Data Services Agency in Lahti is at Kirkkokatu 12 B, on the 5th floor.
 Check the opening hours here: https://dvv.fi/en/lahti-en

-As a foreigner you can be issued with an foreigner’s ID card if you have a valid residence permit or residence card, or if your right of residence is registered and you have a home municipality in Finland in accordance with the Local Government Act, and your information has been stored in the population information system.
+As a foreigner you can be issued with a foreigner’s identity card if you have a valid residence permit or residence card, or if your right of residence is registered and you have a municipality of residence in Finland in accordance with the Local Government Act, and your information has been stored in the Population Information System.